AbhayInTech/Wipro_Pre-Training/README.md

 content and the code is updated in the week two folder on 31-07-2025 consist of code related to database different concepts including DDL, DML, DCL etc. also includes function, different Joins, Procedure, Transaction, etc.

+Day-13
+content and the code is updated in the week two folder on 1-08-2025 consist of code related to database mysql queries

+Day-14
+content and the code is updated in the week two folder on 2-08-2025 consist of code related to database mysql queries including different Normalization.

+Day-15
+content and the code is updated in the week three folder on 4-08-2025 consist of code related to database mysql queries for ECommerce.

+Day-16
+content and the code is updated in the week three folder on 5-08-2025 consist of code related to html and css.